Desert Forensics - Part Two

 Sounds like the Timgad area had been fertile enough to support a lot of manual labourers and their labours.

-Fifty years passed between Playfair's visit and the following photographs taken in 1928.
+Fifty years passed between Playfair's visit and 1928, when the following photographs were taken.
 In that time, the vast Timgad site was, as Wikipedia puts it, "systematically excavated":

 Or systematically cleaned out.
 1928.
 Source: Timgad - Wikipedia

-Timgad's cleaners had even tidied the lawn:
+Timgad's cleaners even tidied the lawn:

-Perhaps it's just dark raked sand.
+Though perhaps it's just dark raked sand.
 Source: Timgad - Wikipedia

 This last photograph is titled "Exhibition Buildings in Timgad":